-Office 365, Exchange Online Basic Authentication
+Office 365, Exchange Online Basic Authentication vs. Modern Authentication

-With basic authentication, your email/calendar client will transmit your username and password directly to Office 365 applications (such as Exchange Online).
+With basic authentication, your email/calendar client will transmit your username and password directly to Office 365 services (such as Exchange Online).
 Office 365 will then forward your credentials to the campus Active Directory on your behalf, which will verify the credentials and return a token to Office 365.
 If authentication was successful and the user is authorized, the email/calendar client will be connected to Office 365.

 IMAP, POP, and SMTP protocols generally require basic authentication, and do not support modern authentication.
 If you're using an IMAP client like Thunderbird, login is completed via basic authentication.
 Office 365 allows for either basic or modern authentication with Exchange Web Services (EWS) and Exchange ActiveSync (EAS).
 Depending on support within your email/calendar client, you may be required to use basic authentication to use EWS or EAS.